Most of us will face challenges in life.

 The question is, are you going to let your pain devour you or are you going to use it?

 It’s OK to be down, depressed or take time off.
 But the, eventually… Are you going to rise up?

-Remember, the night is always darkest before the run rises.
+Remember, the night is always darkest before the sun rises.

 Using Anger As Fuel

-And he also suggests that people repressing all their aggressive tendencies develop psychological issues.
+And his popular book 12 Rules for Life Peterson says that that people repressing all their aggressive tendencies develop psychological issues.